888kitkatcode/good-shyte/README.md

     - description when creating a recommendation; and
     - comment when making a comment on a recommendation.
 4. Link to additional APIs and allow recommendations for books, music, apps, products, restaurants.
-5. Allow sorting / filtering of dashboard e.g. sort by most recent/oldest recommendations, sort by users, sort by type of media (e.g. tv shows, books, music etc).
+5. Allow sorting / filtering of dashboard e.g. sort by most recent/oldest recommendations, sort by users, type of media recommendation (e.g. tv shows, books, music etc), most popular content in general, most popular content by type.
+6. Users can only sign up with a real email.
+7. Amend tv series table to include all media and add a column for type (e.g. tv show, book, music).
+    - Users will select the type from a drop-down menu.
+8. Allow users to only add one recommendation per day or per week - TBC.
+Or one of each type of recommendation per week.
+9. Users can view a page containing their own recommendations only (for ease of editing and deleting).
+10. Allow users to like recommendations.
+    - JS - Add Event Listener - when someone hits 'Like' box, their name appears?